TeoNikolov/genea_visualizer/README.md

 ## Introduction

-This repository contains code that can be used to visualize BVH files (with optional audio) using Docker, Blender, and FFMPEG.
-The code was developed for the [GENEA Challenge 2022](https://genea-workshop.github.io/2022/), and enables reproducing the visualizations used for the challenge stimuli on most platforms.
-The system integrates Docker and Blender to provide a free and easy-to-use solution that requires as little manual setup as possible.
-Currently, we provide one interfaces that you can use to access the visualizations:
+This repository contains code that can be used to visualize BVH files (with optional audio) using Blender for dyadic interactions.
+The code was developed for the [GENEA Challenge 2023](https://genea-workshop.github.io/2023/challenge/), and enables reproducing the visualizations used for the challenge stimuli on most platforms.
+Currently, we provide only one interface for rendering visualizations:

 - Stand-alone, for using the supplied Blender script with an existing Blender installation

 ## Blender Script

-The Blender script can be used directly inside Blender, either through a command line interface or Blender's user intarface.
+The Blender script can be used directly inside Blender, either through a command line interface or Blender's user interface.
 Using the script directly is useful if you have Blender installed on your system, and you want to play around with the visualizer.

 ### Using Blender UI